czuee/Wearables-exercise/Wearbles_draft.md

 ```

 ![](Wearbles_draft_files/figure-html/unnamed-chunk-6-2.png)<!-- -->

-The data seems to be clearly clustered according to the different users.
+The data seems to clearly cluster according to the different users.
 However, there also seems to be some clustering according to the classe variable.
 These patterns can be picked up using various training methods.

 ## Modeling